channelcharting/channelcharting.github.io/index.md

 * Q. Zhang and W. Saad, "<a href="https://arxiv.org/abs/2108.08241">Semi-Supervised Learning for Channel Charting-Aided IoT Localization in Millimeter Wave Networks</a>," accepted to IEEE GLOBECOM 2021, arXiv preprint: 2108.08241, Aug.
 2021

+* P. Ferrand, A. Decurninge, L. G. Ordoñez, and M. Guillaud, "<a href="https://doi.org/10.1109/JSAC.2021.3087251">Triplet-Based Wireless Channel Charting: Architecture and Experiments</a>," IEEE Journal on Selected Areas in Communications, Aug.
+2021

 ## Patents

 * C. Studer and O. Tirkkonen, "<a href="https://patents.google.com/patent/US10911168B2/en">Channel Charting in Wireless Systems</a>," U.S. Patent No. 10911168, Feb.
 2021